 SELECT * FROM My_Schema.Tables;

-This is perhaps the most widely used SQL query.
+This is perhaps the most widely used SQL queries examples.
 In the example below, we are extracting the “Student_ID” column or attribute from the table “STUDENT”.

 SELECT Student_ID FROM STUDENT;